Jaskamalkainth/Notes/MachineLearning_Stanford.md

 In Batch gradient descent, summation can be computationally expensive when m is in order of millions. therfore we have, Stochastic Gradient Descent which might not converge to a global minima but to which it converges is a good approximation of a minimum and also this is relatively faster with huge datasets.

 Matrix derivatives:
+matrix derivative, J(theta).
+Some facts about trace.
+Proof of the value of theta which minimizes the valus of J(theta).

 **To be continued.....**

+### Lecture 3:
+TODO:
+>Linear regression --> Locally weighted regression Probabilistic interpretation of LR
+Then our first classification algorithm --- Logistic regression Newton's Method.

+Selecting number of features and good features. [features selection algorithms exist] Problem of underfitting, overfitting and best fit.

+"Parametrix" learning algorithm:  Algorithm which have fixed number of parameters which fits the data.
+Ex: Linear regression.

+"Non Parametrix" learning algorithm: Algorithm where number of parameters grows with the size of the training set.
+Ex: Locally weighted regression (Loess / lowess)

+To evaluate h at a certain X
+LR: We fit theta to minimize J(theta) and return theta_transpose*X
+LWR: look at the vicinity of X, then take these points and try to fit a straight line in this subset of data, then predict the value of X

+Page 14,15: Math explained.

+Will give weights --> 0 to points far away from X and weights --> 1 to points in the vicinity of X.
+Another parameter (Tau) is the bandwidth parameter and controls how fast the weights fall with distance.
+If Tau small then we end up choosing a weighting function with very narrow vicinity.
+If Tau large then we end up choosing a weighting function which falls off relatively slowly.

+LWR is expensive since everytime we want to predict then we need to compute theta.

+Probabilistic interpretation of Linear regression: